 02:00 hrs Onward Journey to Udaipur

 Udaipur, on the bank of the spectacular Pichola Lake, is the economic and cultural center of the region Mewar and one of the most romantic cities of Rajasthan.
-Nestled at the foot of the Aravalli mountain range, Udaipur is designated also as a “Venice of the East” – a popular place for poets, painters and writers.
-Udaipur is a kaleidoscope of magical palaces, lakes, temple, gardens and small alleys that witness the heroic past.
-The city that was established in 1568 by Maharaja Udai Singh embodies a harmonious mixture blooming white houses, splendid palaces, blooming gardens, temples and Havelis (mansion).
+Nestled at the foot of the Aravalli mountain range, Udaipur is designated also as a “Venice of the East” – a popular place for poets, painters, and writers.
+Udaipur is a kaleidoscope of magical palaces, lakes, temples, gardens, and small alleys that witness the heroic past.
+The city that was established in 1568 by Maharaja Udai Singh embodies a harmonious mixture of white houses, splendid palaces, blooming gardens, temples, and Havelis (mansion).
 According to the legend, one day the Maharaja during the hunt came across a holy man, who meditated on a hill over the Pichola Lake.
 The Maharaja followed the advice of the hermit and established the city Udaipur.

 08:00 hrs Arrival in Udaipur and Breakfast

 09:00 hrs Start of the excursion program of Udaipur

 13:00 hrs A stately lunch in a heritage hotel

 14:00 hrs Memorable Boat ride in picturesque Lake Pichola